 This is part of an ongoing series of interviews with the 2018 Prince George’s County Board of Education candidates.
-Pamela Boozer-Strother is a candidate from District 3 (see district map here) running in the June 26 primary election.
+Pamela Boozer-Strother is a candidate from District 3 (see district map here) running in the general election.
 Ms. Boozer-Strother answered questions generated by members of Prince George’s County Advocates for Better Schools.
 An earlier version of the candidate’s responses to our questions was posted in May.
 The following are Ms. Boozer-Strother’s updated responses.

 Prince George’s County Advocates for Better Schools does not endorse or oppose any candidate for the Board of Education.

 Tell us about your background and your plans to move our school system forward.
 Why do you want to be on the Board of Education?

 Thank you to District 3 voters for placing me first in the Primary!
 The Board needs more parents that currently have children in our schools and our message clearly resonated at the doors and at the voting booth.
 PGCPS parents and teachers have been the core volunteers of my campaign and I am grateful for their support.